-- Although the school colors have not changed, we have developed a set of secondary colors.
+- Although the school colors did not change, we did develop a set of secondary colors.

-- We are instituting guidelines for logo and graphic identity creation.
+- We have instituted guidelines for logo and graphic identity creation.
 Go here for graphics guidelines for student clubs and organization.

 - Letterhead and business card templates have been redesigned.

-- We are updating our guidelines for inclusive language.
+- We have updated our guidelines for inclusive language.

 - We’ve added guidelines and best practices for social media and for video.